 Swim: swim course is essentially an out and back, make sure you know what to sight on land after the final buoy in the lake.
 The sight point is just to the right of the yellow building on the peninsula.
 When we were there there were flags on the peninsula as well which was perfect.
 The morning sun on race day does make it quite tricky to see, smoked or mirrored lens goggles are suggested in the race briefing.

 Bike: The second half of the course has more climbing than in the first half.
 The steepest hill is at the 150k point.
 All our team managed this in a 36-28.
 If you recce one part of the course recce this so you know when you are going to get to the top.
 If you are a powerful cyclist you may want more than 52-11 for the downhills or you can just cruise downhill having a break.
 The roads were well-swept when we were there and there was the occasional bad surface but in general the roads are smoother and better kept than the UK.

 Run: signs on the run course are good, it was a little daunting at first to try and visualise the whole course but it’s essentially out and back 4 times in 2 different directions so break it down into 4 10k ish chunks.

 General: For supporters there on the day the out and back nature of the bike and the run means that supporters can stay in the main area all day.
-The Ironman app worked brilliantly while we were there, updates were within 10 seconds of real time so incredibly useful for knowing when your chosen competitor(s) are about to pass.
+The Ironman app worked brilliantly while we were there, updates were within 10 seconds of real-time so incredibly useful for knowing when your chosen competitor(s) is about to pass.